seandinwiddie/sdin.dev/outreach/outreach_styleguide.md

 • [Benefit 2 with specific outcome]
 • [Benefit 3 with specific outcome]

 If you're working on [relevant priority], let's talk.
-Get your free strategy call now—just reply to this email or text me at [phone].
+Get your free strategy call now—just reply to this message or text me at [phone].

 Thank you for your time!